Pia Douwes: Biography

 In March 2003 she got the chance to play Milady de Winter in the world premiere of the Dutch musical 3 Musketiers (The Three Musketeers).
-The musical was later recorded (with her) and is now available on DVD.
+The musical was later filmed (with her) and is now available on DVD.

 In 2004 she played Velma Kelly in Chicago again, but this time she performed in the West End of London and then on Broadway, being the first Dutch actress to take a leading role in a production on Broadway.

 Back again in the Netherlands she played Clara in Passion.
 Then she went back to Germany to play Milady de Winter again in the German premiere of 3 Musketiere in Theater des Westens in Berlin.
 She played the part until 30 October 2005.

-In 2007, she was seen as a judge on Op zoek naar Evita (In search for Evita), a Dutch reality show.
+In 2007, she appeared as a judge on Op zoek naar Evita (In search for Evita), a Dutch reality show.
 The winner was cast as Eva Perón, a role Douwes played over a decade ago, in a new Dutch production of Evita.

 In 2008, Pia was a judge on the German reality show Ich Tarzan du Jane in which they looked for both Tarzan and Jane to star in the German production of Tarzan and returned as a judge and coach on "Op zoek naar Joseph", similar to the search for Evita, but this series searched for the male lead in the musical Joseph and the Amazing Technicolor Dreamcoat.

 In late 2008, she donned the turban as the infamous Norma Desmond in the Dutch touring production of Andrew Lloyd Webber's Sunset Boulevard, alternating in the lead role with her friend and previous Les Misérables, Chicago and Fosse co-star, Simone Kleinsma.

 In 2009 she returned yet again to judge and coach the contestants of a new Op Zoek Naar... series, this time searching for the woman who would play Mary Poppins.

 After the program ended, Pia played the role 'Velma Kelly' for six weeks on the West End in 2009.

 From August 2010 until January 2011 she played the 'Killer Queen' in the rock musical We Will Rock You in Utrecht.

-She then toured all over the Netherlands with the Dutch production of Master Class, in which she played the part of Maria Callas.
+She then toured through the Netherlands with the Dutch production of Master Class, in which she played the part of Maria Callas.
 The tour lasted until the end of May 2011, with two extra performances in September 2011.

-Pia has played the role of Mrs. Danvers in the Stuttgart production of Rebecca, Claire Zachanassian in the Vienna production of Der Besuch der alten Dame, Diane in the Fürth production of Next To Normal, and currently she is playing Mrs. Wilkinson in the Dutch production of Billy Elliot the Musical.
+Pia has played the role of Mrs. Danvers in the Stuttgart production of Rebecca, Claire Zachanassian in the Vienna production of Der Besuch der alten Dame, Diane in the Fürth production of Next To Normaland Mrs. Wilkinson in the Dutch production of Billy Elliot the Musical.

-Pia Douwes is the most famous European musical actress alongside Ute Lemper.
 She has taken part in over 25 CD productions, and was a duet partner of José Carreras.

+In 2023, she took part in the television show Het Onbekende.